Most recently updated on April 5, 2022

 “The relationship between our community and our police department is an ongoing issue,” she said.
 “We cannot sit back on our laurels.”

 There have been changes made in the rules ranging body cameras and use of force.

-In addition, the Safe, Hopeful, Healthy Initiative was launched last fall using money from the CARES act.
+In addition, the Safe, Hopeful, Healthy Initiative was launched in fall 2020 using money from the CARES act.
 The four pillars of the program are community-based public safety, expansion of healthcare and equitable community development as well as stabilizing youth, community and family.

 “We’re training community leaders and instructing community folks as violence interrupters.
 We’re going into our school system,” the mayor said.

 Despite all its issues, Broome said Baton Rouge is a great place to live.